 Fieldwork is an integral part of our degree programmes and many modules will have a local fieldwork component.
 Additionally, there is a four-day residential field course for all Geography and Environmental Science programmes in November of Year 1.

-Recent destinations for geographers and environmental scientists have included Snowdonia, the Peak District, Shropshire, and the Forest of Dean.
 Geographers and Planners currently undertake a Europe-based residential course to Rotterdam, with a local, non-residential alternative also offered.
+As with all of our mandatory fieldwork accommodation and travel costs are covered by the University.

 Year 2 and final year

-At the end of semester two Single Honours students undertake a second residential field course of six or seven days.
+At the end of semester two students undertake a second residential field course of six or seven days.

 Many of these field courses are centred in European cities, and they are more specialised and focus specifically on human or physical geography topics.
-Recent human geography field course destinations have included cities such as Amsterdam; Moscow; Prague; Berlin; Dublin, and Seville, whilst physical geographers have been to Evora in Portugal; Malta; Tenerife; and Bala, in Wales.
+Recent field course destinations include Berline, Rennes, Turkey and the Swiss Alps.
+A local, non-residential alternative is also offered.

 In Years 2 and 3 (or Years 2 and 4 for Year Abroad students) some modules involve additional fieldwork components, which are usually non-residential.
 Such work is especially important in biogeography, palaeoecology and hydrology where experience in field methodologies is even more essential.